GISOGISO/Financial-data-analysis/README.md

-# Financial_data_analysis_1
+# Financial_data_analysis_part1

-*
-*The objective of this project is to identify the ideal securities portfolio for investors with varying risk appetites for them to achieve maximum returns while minimizing risk.
-* Assets in the portolio: [MSFT, T, WMT, XOM, LVMUY]
-* First, the hitorical return, covariance and correlation is analysed by scraping 10 years of stock data from Yahoo finance API
+* The project is interested in analysing the returns, covariance and correlation of the Portolio [MSFT, T, WMT, XOM, LVMUY] by scraping 10 years of stock data from Yahoo finance API and visualising the result.
-* Then, Markowitz portfolio optimization theory and various Python simulations were  The aim is to identify two portfolios that suit investors with different risk appetite: one with the minimum volatility (lowest risk) and another with the maximum Sharpe ratio (highest expected return).
-These portfolios are calculated, and the efficient frontier is plotted to visualize the results.

-* Project details
-The securities under this portfolio are picked from a wide range of different sectors in order to achieve portfolio diversification and lowering risk.
+* The securities under this portfolio are picked from a wide range of different sectors in order to achieve portfolio diversification and lowering risk.
 1. technology (MSFT)
 2. telecommunications (T)
 3. consumer goods (WMT)
 4. Healthcare: (XOM)
 5. luxury goods: (LVMUY)

+Porject details:
-* The log Return of a Portfolio of Securities from 2013 - 2023 historical data is then calculated and visualised in the below graph:
+* The log Return of a Portfolio of Securities from 2013 - 2023 historical data is first calculated and visualised in the below graph:

 ![](https://github.com/GISOGISO/Financial_data_analysis/blob/main/images/Normalised%20Portfolio%20stock%20price%202013-2023'.png)
 * Findings: